-This proposal gets high marks for timeliness, assuming it is implemented as an adjustment to tax withholding, and that mechanism would also maximize the chances that the credit would be spent rather than saved.
+This proposal gets high marks for timeliness, assuming the IRS implements it quickly by adjusting tax withholding tables.
+That mechanism would also maximize the chances that the credit would be spent rather than saved.
 As a refundable tax credit, the proposal would aid many low-income workers who are most likely to spend the money.
 However, the credit would also be available to many higher-income workers who are less likely to spend the additional income.
 Were the credit better targeted, it would have been graded an A.